 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make this recipe for smoked paprika and cocoa roasted cauliflower, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Roasted Cauliflower Florets.
 PIN IT.